 - Access to a range of the ‘hasnet’ family of e-mail discussion groups including the generalist hasnet-link and specialist lists hasnet-fire and hasnet-OH for occupational health matters

-- Access to the HASMAP auditing system for higher education
+- Access to USHA's HASMAP auditing system for higher education

 - Access to online resources and training packages specifically developed for the higher education sector

-- Membership of one or more of the nine regional groups operating throughout the UK offering local support and networking opportunities
+- Membership of one or more of the networking regional groups operating throughout the UK offering local support

-- Membership of additional Specialist groups: Fire Safety, Auditing, Nano Safety, Training , Estates and Creative Industries ( arts)
+- Membership of Specialist groups: Fire Safety, Auditing, Training and Estates

 - Access to safety practitioner job vacancies within the sector